gabriel128/y/README.md

 That's a question I keep asking myself every day, also "How?"

+## The _Y_ Foundation

+This language backed up by the Y foundation where I'm the director, founder, engineer, secretary and decision board.

 # Passes

 The compiler goes through a couple of passes and intermediate representations